OpenMD/OpenMD/samples/Madelung/quadrupoles/README.txt

 where C is the energy constant above, N is the number of quadrupoles per unit volume, and Q is the strength of the dipole.

-In the units used by OpenMD, with quadrupole momentss of 1 Debye-angstrom, lengths in angstroms, and energies reported in kcal / mol, the electrostatic energies are:
+In the units used by OpenMD, with quadrupole moments of 1 Debye-angstrom, lengths in angstroms, and energies reported in kcal / mol, the electrostatic energies are: